Joe-Sedlacek/School-Projects/README.md

     2.)GetCSVData
     3.)GetJSONData

+Project 2: This project was focused on utlizing recurrent neural networks for text/speech prediction.
+Here, I use the Pulp Fiction script to train my model to learn how to predict words and characters.
+This project includes one file:
+    1.)Recurrent_Neural_Networks

+Project 3: This project was focused on creating and optimizing an autoencoder to encode and decode images of clothing apparel.
+The fashion_mnist dataset was used for training.
+This project includes one file:
+    1.)Autoencoders

-Project 2: This project was focused on getting hands-on experience with different transfer learning methods.
+Project 4: This project was focused on getting hands-on experience with different transfer learning methods.
 Two methods are used: Feature extraction, and removing and replacing the last layer of the network.
 This project includes one file:
     1.)Transfer_Learning

-Project 3: This project was focused on utlizing recurrent neural networks for text/speech prediction.
-Here, I use the Pulp Fiction script to train my model to learn how to predict words and characters.
-This project includes one file:
-    1.)Recurrent_Neural_Networks